paulwizviz/go-web/README.md

 # Overview

-This a template to help you scaffold a project to create macOS, Linux and Windows native app or Docker base app that combine Web UI framework (e.g. ReactJS, Vue, etc) in a single package.
+This a template to help you scaffold a project to create macOS, Linux and Windows native app or Docker base app incorporating a Web frontend (e.g. ReactJS, Vue, etc) into a single package.

 This project is **NOT** a Go module or library where you would `go get` packages for inclusion into your project.

-The scaffold generated from this template includes a sample app.
-The app is intended to demonstrates steps involve in building functional apps.
-The sample app does **NOT** represent any specific use case but you can extend it into a fully functional production release or deployment.
-You may also elect to replace the sample app with one configured to work within the context of the scaffold.
+The scaffold generated from this template includes a sample with a frontend implemented using ReactJS.
+The sample is intended to demonstrates steps involve in building functional apps.
+The sample does **NOT** represent any specific use case but you can extend it into a fully functional production native or container app.
+You may also elect to replace the sample app with one configured to work within the context of the scaffold or to modify and extend the sample to meet your requirement.

 ## How do I scaffold a project from this template?